-In recent weeks, Innovations has been the victim of multiple acts of vandalism, from graffiti on the side of the building to heavy rocks thrown through the front door and infant care windows; luckily not during school hours.
-They have their suspicions of who committed these acts.
+Last year, Innovations found themselves the victim of multiple acts of vandalism, from graffiti on the side of the building to heavy rocks thrown through the front door and infant care windows; luckily not during school hours.
+They had their suspicions of who committed these acts.
 The who is not important to this article, but suffice to say, the characteristics of this person – their age, their race, their economic status, their social and emotional well-being – are very similar to those of the students who currently attend the school.
 Thus, Innovations could be forgiven if it – even temporarily – cracked down on security and discipline among its own school population.
-Who knows…another vandal could be lurking in their midst.
+Who knows…another vandal could have been lurking in their midst.

-But they haven’t.
-If anything, they’ve pressed the gas on love even harder.
-After all, there are no other vandals; only scholars.
+But they didn't.
+If anything, they pressed the gas on love even harder.
+After all, there were no other vandals; only scholars.
 Innovations takes its culture very seriously.
 It spends two weeks at the beginning of each school year taking students through an intense culture-building workshop, designed to help both students and staff through the process of letting down their guards and opening up their hearts and minds to trust and love.
 Then, and only then, can the work of content scaffolding begin.

-But not only has the commission’s pendulum swung away from empathy and back toward discipline, it swings even further in its recommendation of an increase of “armed school staff members in communities that welcome them,” states The New York Times.
+But not only had the commission’s pendulum swung away from empathy and back toward discipline, it swung even further in its recommendation of an increase of “armed school staff members in communities that welcome them,” states The New York Times.
 The Times also reports that the Commission’s report promotes the idea that Obama-era federal inroads toward combating “discriminatory practices has made schools more dangerous.”

 This scares me.
 Worse, it hurts!
 In the face of school violence, must we truly shy away from conversations around discrimination?
 Around oppressive and biased practices?
 If so, who are we really?
 As a society?
 As educators?
 How can we act as models for our young people if we don’t have the courage to stand up for our own convictions?
 Must we question the very definition of what it means to be an educator in this day and age?